The-Powerpuff-Rangers/ecoseva-backend/README.md

 # EcoSeva

-This is a Django project that contains backend code for the EcoSeva wriiten in Django.
-This handles the registration of users, the creation of groups, geo-location of users, reverse geocoding, etc.
+This is a Django project that contains backend code for the `EcoSeva` wriiten in Django.
+This handles the registration of users, the creation of groups, `geo-location` of users, `reverse geocoding`, etc.

 ## Local Setup